University of Limerick for Batchelors, Masters and Doctorate, Convent of Mercy, Doon Co Limerick and Fedamore NS, Co Limerick

 Favourite thing to do in science: Materials Science, 3D printing, learn and understand

-I am a Materials Scientist who loves to make (and eat) food, laugh and live with my family, a girl, a boy and their Dad and who enjoys making a difference
+About Me: I am a Materials Scientist who loves to make (and eat) food, laugh and live with my family, a girl, a boy and their Dad and who enjoys making a difference

 I grew up on a farm in Co Limerick with my three sisters and four brothers – a big family.
 I left there to go to school and University.
 Maths was the subject I loved most in primary school and in secondary school when I could chose my subjects, I chose the science subjects.